-I enjoyed my vacation a few weeks ago so much that I decided to take another solo vacation.
-Temperatures below 75F constitute jacket weather for me, so I plan to seek out a sunny spot as often as possible during future winters.
-The photo above was snapped by Mr. Mickey before he took me to the airport.
-I had to change my packing plans as the departure day grew near because the warm weather I was planning for turned out to be much cooler than average for northern Florida during this time of year.
-Today I am sharing photos of what I packed and a few pictures I snapped while out and about in the Fernandina Beach Historic District and around Amelia Island.
+I enjoyed my vacation a few weeks ago so much that I decided to take another solo break.
+Temperatures below 75F constitute jacket weather for me, so I plan to seek a sunny spot as often as possible during future winters.
+Mr. Mickey snapped the photo above before he took me to the airport.
+I had to change my packing plans as the departure day grew near because the warm weather I was planning for turned out to be much colder than average for northern Florida during this time of year.
+Today, I share photos of what I packed and a few pictures I snapped while out and about in the Fernandina Beach Historic District and around Amelia Island.

 I thought to snap this as I was on my way to Starbucks at 5 AM on the first morning.
 I forgot to take photos of any outfits afterward, but this was a typical look.
-Tees, jeans, and jacket were appropriate for casual dining, walking several miles each day to explore the villages and parks as well as a daily walk on the beach.
+Tees, jeans, and jackets were appropriate for casual dining, walking several miles each day to explore the villages and parks and a daily walk on the beach.
 Almost all of the pieces I took could be layered and combined as needed to create many different casual looks.
 (I was wearing one of the two sets of pajamas when I took the clothing photos.)
-I also included two large silk scarves, and one French Kande necklace to dress things up if I wanted to take it up a notch while having lunch at a nice restaurant or maybe a day of shopping.
+I also included two large silk scarves to dress things up if I wanted to take it up a notch while having lunch at a nice restaurant or maybe a day of shopping.

-I went for a three mile walk on the beach and visited at least one state park each day.
-My daily activities included walking through villages to admire the Victorian houses, watching people and birds, visiting interesting shops, musuems, lighthouses, gardens and forts.
+I went for a three-mile walk on the beach and visited at least one state park each day.
+My daily activities included walking through villages to admire the Victorian houses, watching people and birds, visiting interesting shops, museums, lighthouses, gardens, and forts.
 My favorite way to experience life is always while taking a long walk.

-These two ladies really stood out in their hats and dresses.
-It was fun to visit with them for a moment when I asked for permission to photograh them.
+These two ladies stood out in their hats and dresses.
+It was fun to visit with them for a moment when I asked for permission to photograph them.